This post may contain affiliate links, please see our Privacy Policy for details.

 The Lightest Cheese Soufflé

-½ tablespoon (7 g) of room temperature soft butter, to grease the Soufflé baking dish
+- ½ tablespoon (7 g) room temperature soft butter to grease the Soufflé baking dish

 Start by making a white sauce: